Seeed-Projects/Agora_Convo_AI_reSpeaker/README.md

 ### 6. Setup LED Control (Optional)

-Only needed if you have a ReSpeaker USB Microphone.
+Only needed if you have a reSpeaker USB Microphone.

 #### Step 6.1: Install USB Libraries